Wisconsin's 6th congressional district

 Wisconsin's 6th congressional district is a congressional district of the United States House of Representatives in eastern Wisconsin.
 It is based in the rural, suburban and exurban communities between Madison, Milwaukee, and Green Bay.
 It also includes the village of River Hills in far northern Milwaukee County.
 The district is currently represented by Glenn Grothman (R-Glenbeaulah) who took office in January 2015.

 The 6th district has a long history of farming livestock in rural areas, and is a major producer of both milk and grains.

 The 6th district has been a Republican stronghold for most of its history; since the 1930s, only one Democrat, John A. Race, represented the district between 1965 and 1967.
 The 6th district's Republican lean extends to presidential races; since 1952, only three Democrats have carried it: Lyndon B. Johnson in 1964, Bill Clinton in 1996, and Barack Obama in 2008, all three of whom swept the state of Wisconsin in landslides.
 In the 2020 Presidential Election, the district voted 57% for Donald Trump and 42% for Joe Biden.
+In 2024, it backed Donald Trump by a slightly bigger margin, 57%-41%, over Kamala Harris.